Dietician Vanessa Rissetto Dishes On Achieving a Healthy Mindset About Food

 ANSER: Does the way we think about food need to change?
 And how can that change stick?

-VR: I don't even know that you necessarily need to change it per se, except we need food to live and food is a way to connect.
+VR: We need food to live and food is a way to connect.
 So stop feeling shameful around food.
 You should feel happy, you should feel grateful that you can eat food.
 Don't feel shame because you ate a cookie, don't feel shame because you like diet soda.
 All of those things are okay, we just need to understand how that fits into your life and is it in line with your goals.
 If it is, then it is, and just let it go.

 Otherwise, you just spend all of your free mental space worried about food, and food is not something you can avoid.
 You have to have it every day to live.
 So you're gonna have to shift that mindset so that you can be successful.